lavanet/lava/x/rewards/README.md

 #### IPRPC over IBC

-To ease the funding process of funding the IPRPC pool, users can send an `ibc-transfer` transaction to fund the IPRPC pool directly from the source chain.
+To ease the process of funding the IPRPC pool, users can send an `ibc-transfer` transaction directly from the source chain.
 For example, using IPRPC over IBC allows funding the IPRPC pool by sending a single `ibc-transfer` to an Osmosis node.

 To make the `ibc-transfer` transaction fund the IPRPC pool, it must contain a custom memo with the following format: